mkaemmerer/pocketsphinx-web/README.md

 # Overview

-This project is an opinionated high-level wrapper for the [PocketSphinx.js speech recognizer](https://github.com/syl22-00/pocketsphinx.js).
+Pocketsphinx-Web is a an opinionated high-level wrapper for the [PocketSphinx.js speech recognizer](https://github.com/syl22-00/pocketsphinx.js).
 It provides a convenient, promise-based API for loading pocketsphinx in a web-worker.